colergibson/colergibson.github.io/projects.md

 This page will be dedicated to any projects that I will complete for INLS 161.

-For now though you I have uploaded two of my assignments that I have completed for the programming course I am currently taking.
+For now though I have uploaded two of my assignments that I have completed for the programming course I am currently taking.

 # Donut Calculator